Margaret Etheridge Messer-Korcz

+She is survived by her daughters, Nancy (Charles) Reaser-Nagtzaam of Grand Haven and Jo Ellen Messer of Braintree, Vermont; her grandchildren: Laura (Chris) Davlantes, Tim Nagtzaam, Jamie Nagtzaam-Adams, Jenny Bence, Spencer Bence, Joshua Starr, Aaron Endré, Jacob Mankoski and Kelly Mankoski; 10 great-grandchildren; and three great-great-grandchildren.
+She was preceded in death by her daughters, Susan and Lynn; her brothers, Bob and Daane Etheridge; her husbands; and many of her friends.

+A private family service will be held on Nantucket Island sometime next summer.
+In memory of Margaret, please make a donation to a local food bank in your area for those in need.

-Arrangements will be announced by The VanZantwick Chapel of Sytsema Funeral & Cremation Services, Grand Haven.
+Arrangements entrusted to The VanZantwick Chapel of Sytsema Funeral & Cremation Services, 620 Washington Ave., Grand Haven, MI 49417.
+Share memories with the family at their online guest book at www.sytsemafh.com.

 (0) comments